 Each of the two kinds comes with variable nozzle settings to control the amount of pressure and flow rate, which enables you to switch between different cleaning jobs just by quickly changing the nozzle.
 Pressure washers come with a spray gun and various lance attachments to clean areas where your ordinary garden hose had never reached before.

-This handful information should help you understand the following points better.
+This handful of information should help you understand the following points better.

 Look into your requirements first